USTelecom supports protecting consumers on the Internet through a common set of standards governing privacy that applies to all Internet companies.

 The telecom industry has an excellent and longstanding reputation for protecting consumer data and continues to adhere to high standards of care.
 At the same time, the legal playing field has created an imbalance for consumers.
 The level of agency oversight and enforcement varies according to which industry is collecting that customer data, rather than according to what information is being collected or how it is being used.

-To remedy this problem, USTelecom, among other trade associations representing broadband providers, supports a set of principles for a consistent privacy framework for all entities in the Internet ecosystem.
-The principles center on transparency; respect for context and consumer choice; data security; and data breach notification.
+To remedy this problem, USTelecom supports a set of principles for a consistent privacy framework for all entities in the Internet ecosystem.
+The principles center on transparency, respect for context and consumer choice, data security, and data breach notification.

 - Privacy Myth's and Facts